Open-Reviews/Mangrove/ui/content/contribute/donate.md

 ---
-title: Support Mangrove financially
+title: Provide financial resources
 ---

-Support Mangrove’s open dataset and open source infrastructure by donating or sponsoring on Open Collective.
-Mangrove is a non-profit project, and all its funds are managed transparently.
+Support us in maintaining the open dataset and open source infrastructure by donating or sponsoring the initiative.
-* For businesses: become a sponsor
-* For individuals: consider donating or regular pledges
+Mangrove is a non-profit project.
+All its funds are managed transparently on opencollective.com/mangrove.